 By Thomas S. Orwat, Jr.

 Rock guitar legend Pat Travers has just released “Fidelis,” his most solid recording in decades.
-Travers who is best know for his killer guitar tone and classic rock hits “Boom Boom Out Goes the Light,” and “Snorting Whiskey, Drinking Cocaine” is also out on the road this summer delighting fans with his high energy performances.
-Here at RockMusicStar we had the honor to phone Pat and discuss his new Cd and many other interesting tidbits.
-Here’s what Mr Travers had to say.
+Travers who is best know for his killer guitar tone and classic rock hits such as “Boom Boom Out Goes the Light,” and “Snorting Whiskey, Drinking Cocaine” is about to hit the road this summer and rock his fans with high energy performances.
+Here at RockMusicStar we had the honor to talk to Pat and discuss his new CD and many other interesting tidbits.
+Here’s what Mr Travers’ had to say.

 RockMusicStar: Hey Pat, I want to start off by discussing your new CD “Fidelis.”
 When did you start writing and recording it?